Julia vs Python

 In the tradition of Pascal, the language name comes from the French mathematician Gaston Julia, who discovered fractals.

-Instead, we compare features and syntaxes.
+We also compare features and syntaxes.
 Both languages are meant easy to understand and are aimed primarily at an audience that has no interest in the hardware, and thus in derivatives of C such as the Go language, that are done to simplify the task of the compiler and not improve programmer productivity.

 - They can be used from the command line and in interactive mode.